Donald Trump Denies Claims He Doesn’t Want To Be Reelected: ‘I Want It With All My Breath’

 Trump hasn’t attempted to temper his often-controversial statements in light of his cratering popularity, however.
 He recently asked if NASCAR driver Bubba Wallace would apologize after a noose-shaped rope was found in his garage, shocking many, including people in conservative circles.
 He also criticized NASCAR for banning confederate flags at its races.

-Bubba shot back at the president, criticizing him for failing to get the facts straight about the noose “hoax” situation, as The Inquistr previously reported.
+Bubba shot back at the president, criticizing him for failing to get the facts straight about the noose “hoax” situation, as The Inquisitr previously reported.

-But the president argues that’s has been following his gut and doesn’t intend to change, since it has gotten him this far.
+The president argues that he has has been following his gut and doesn’t intend to change, since it has gotten him this far.
 He says he plans to continue to call things as he sees them.

 “My instincts have been right.
 I follow my instinct,” he said.
 “I follow the brain; the brain has gotten me far.”

-Trump has just four months, RCP notes, to win over voters with his message in order to take back the Oval Office as he claims he wants to do.
+Trump has just four months, Real Clear Politics notes, to win over voters with his message in order to stay in the Oval Office, as he claims he wants to do.